chrisvfritz/vue-2.0-simple-routing-example/README.md

-# simple-routing-example
+# Vue 2.0 Simple Routing Example

-> A Vue.js project
+> A simple example of routing with Vue 2.0 without using vue-router.

 ## Build Setup